-FINANCIAL COMPLIANCE AND REGULATION
+FSMA 325 FINANCIAL COMPLIANCE AND REGULATION

 The role of regulatory and compliance professionals in the financial service industry is currently undergoing enormous change and development.
 This course takes an interdisciplinary approach incorporating economics, ethics, finance, law and public policy in surveying the specific goals and objectives of the financial regulatory and compliance function.
 The course is designed with the practitioner in mind with an emphasis on the anticipation and prevention of regulatory and compliance problems before they occur.
 Three lecture hours per week.
-Prerequisites: Introduction to Finance (FSMA 210), Business Law I (BSAD 201), Principles of Banking (BSAD 120), or permission of instructor.
+Prerequisites: Introduction to Finance (FSMA 210), Business Law I (BSAD 201), Principles of Macroeconomics (ECON 101), and Principles of Banking (BSAD 120), or permission of instructor.